Information for parents

 What does Start Me Up do before my son or daughter arrives?

 We provide information about relevant visas, checklists and things to do prior to departure.
 We arrange transportation from the airport to the accommodation.
-We house students in their own room, most have access to an en suite bathroom and stay with other interns from their cohort.
+We house students with other interns from their cohort.

 Can I see the accommodation?